- Download our Moving to Australia Guide (PDF)

-With a good number of Australia's cities frequently rated as some of the world’s most liveable destinations, it’s no surprise that many people make the move down under.
-However, it's all too easy to see a country through rose-coloured glasses, so to help expats get a fuller picture of the country, here's a round-up of the pros and cons of moving to Australia.
+With a number of Australia's cities frequently rated as some of the world’s most desirable destinations, it’s no surprise that many people make the move Down Under.
+It's all too easy to see a country through rose-tinted glasses, though, so here's a list of the pros and cons of moving to Australia to help expats get a fuller picture of the country.

 Accommodation in Australia

-As with most developed countries, accommodation varies with location.
-Compact apartments and townhouses in the city offer easy access to the hustle and bustle, while suburban dwellings a little further away from the city centre offer space and a sense of community.
+As with most developed countries, accommodation in Australia varies with location.
+Compact apartments and townhouses in the city offer easy access to the hustle and bustle of city life, while suburban dwellings further from the city centre afford more space and a sense of community.

-There is a wide array of real estate options throughout Australia depending on an expat's requirements and budget.
-Renting is popular in cities and in most cases it is possible to find a reasonably priced place to rent.
+There is a wide array of real-estate options throughout Australia to suit an expat's requirements and budget.
+Renting is popular in cities and, in most cases, it is possible to find a reasonably-priced rental.

-On the other hand, while purchasing a property in an Australian city will offer plenty of choice, home buyers need to be aware that real estate law in Australia favours the seller, so plenty of research is essential before making an offer on a home.
-Competition against local and overseas investors can be fierce, so expats should be prepared to dig deep into their pockets for their perfect Aussie home.
+On the other hand, while purchasing a property in an Australian city will offer plenty of choice, home buyers need to be aware that real-estate law in Australia favours the seller, so plenty of research is essential before making an offer on a home.
+Also, competition against other investors can be fierce, so expats should be prepared to fork out for their perfect Aussie home.

 Cost of living in Australia

 Gone are the days of Australia being a cheap place to live in comparison with the UK or US.
-In recent years Sydney has been reported as being significantly more expensive than other notoriously pricey global destinations, but it’s not all bad news.
+In recent years Sydney has been reported as being significantly pricier than many other popular expat destinations, but it’s not all bad news.

-PRO: High minimum wage and great standard of living
++ PRO: High minimum wage and a great standard of living

 Lifestyle and culture in Australia

-Australia is first and foremost a friendly and accommodating country.
-The cities especially have a wide range of residents from all over the globe.
-The outdoor lifestyle encourages people to come together, whether around a barbeque, at sporting events or just a gathering of like-minded individuals.
+Australia is a friendly and accommodating country.
+The cities, especially, house a wide diversity of people from all over the globe.
+The outdoor lifestyle in the country encourages people to come together, whether around a barbecue, at sporting events or just at a gathering of like-minded individuals.

-PRO: Great climate and lots of sporting events
++ PRO: Great climate and lots of sports

-Australian cities play host to many sporting events throughout the year with something to suit every sports fan.
-Outdoor activities are also popular, so it is easy to stay healthy in Australia.
-Running and cycling are especially popular in cities and can be kept up throughout the winter months due to the warm climate.
+Outdoor activities are popular in Australia, making it easy to stay healthy.
+Australian cities host many sporting events throughout the year with something to suit every sports fan.
+Running and cycling are especially popular in cities and can be kept up throughout the winter months thanks to the warm climate.

-If not living in Sydney or Melbourne, cultural activities such as opera and ballet may be more difficult to find.
-Small towns may have a cinema, but the main weekend attraction in rural areas is likely to be a football match.
+Outside of Sydney or Melbourne, cultural activities such as opera and ballet may be difficult to find.
+The cinema might be the best option for artsy types, as the main weekend attraction in rural areas is likely to be a football match.

 Healthcare in Australia

-Healthcare in Australia is a mixture of private health insurance and state provided care.
-Those eligible for Medicare, either as a resident or a citizen of a country for which there is a reciprocal healthcare agreement, are able to access subsidised necessary treatment.
-For those who cannot access Medicare or for treatment which is not deemed necessary, private health insurance is recommended.
+Healthcare in Australia is a mixture of private and state-provided care.
+Those eligible for Medicare, either as a resident or a citizen of a country for which there is a reciprocal healthcare agreement, are able to access subsidised essential treatment.
+For those who cannot access Medicare, private health insurance is recommended.

-The healthcare system in Australia is of a high quality.
-Both public and private hospitals are well equipped and provide top-notch service.
+The standard of healthcare in Australia is high, and both public and private hospitals are well equipped and provide top-notch service.
 Both systems can be used by expats and it is easy to get to grips with what is and what isn’t available publicly.

-Private health insurance is generally expensive and is a cost most expats will have to factor in.
-For some visa categories, expats ineligible for Medicare are required to take out private health insurance as a condition of their visa.
+Private health insurance is pricey, and is an expense most expats will have to budget for.
+In some cases, expats not eligible for Medicare are required to take out private health insurance as a condition of their visa.

 Education and schools in Australia

 Education in Australia is generally excellent with good services and teaching staff.
-Schools are a mixture of public and private, with parents being able to choose which suits their family situation.
+Schools are a mixture of public and private, with parents being able to choose which suits their situation best.

-CON: High fees at private and international schools in Australia
+- CON: High fees at independent and international schools in Australia

 Driving and transport in Australia

-Australia is a very large country and, with the majority of the population living in coastal areas, transportation between states can be expensive.
+Australia is a massive country and, with the majority of the population living in coastal areas, transportation between states can be expensive.
 The most popular way to travel between states is by air and there are regular flights between Australian cities.
-However, in areas that are more sparsely populated, even buses and trains can be less frequent or non-existent.
+In sparsely populated areas, transport can be problematic, with buses being the main mode of transport.

-Australia offers a diverse climate and a wealth of unique wildlife meaning that only a short plane trip can feel like landing in another country.
-Although cities do vary, urban transport in Australia is generally good, offering trams, trains and buses, although this varies from city to city.
+Australia offers a diverse climate and a wealth of unique wildlife, meaning that only a short trip can feel like landing in another country.
+Although cities do vary, urban transport in Australia is generally good, offering trams, trains and buses.